Zaloog/FOW/Articles/Article_7_Atom_Deus.md

 cards, but we will go more into detail on those later, here comes the decklist first.

 ## Decklist
+//ruler

+1 Deus Ex Machina, God from Future Dimension // Order of the Future<br />

 //maindeck

 4 Tiny Violet<br />